Skip to main content

 Consumer Requests for Measurement Enablement Workflows

-Consumer requests for Measurement Enablement workflows are implemented differently than for other LiveRamp workflows:
+Consumer requests for Measurement Enablement workflows are implemented differently from other LiveRamp workflows:

 • For deletions: Because Measurement Enablement is a "file in, file out" workflow where we only store input data for 15 days (in the event that there's an issue with file processing), deletions effectively happen automatically after the 15-day period ends.